intelliriffer/EUCLIDIER-CONSOLE/README.md

 **V.0.1.5 Release Notes**
 1. Added New time divisions
 2. Number of Steps changes from 4-32 to 2-64
-3. Number of pulses changed from 1-32 to 1-64
+3. Number of Fills changed from 1-32 to 1-64
 4. Added Realtime Note Tansposition (Midi Clips can be used to automate).
    1. You can use Realtime Transpostion to build Custom Arpeggios/Sequences.
    2. By setting each channel to same note (octaves can be different) You can send In scale notes (as transpose parameter) to each channel to  create pattern variations.